-- A survey for all Connecticut public high schools to assess which schools were teaching financial
+- A survey for all Connecticut public high schools to assess which schools were teaching financial literacy.

 - Held a Financial Literacy Summit where nearly 150 educators, parents, business people and policymakers gathered at Rentschler Field in East Hartford to begin collaborating on new ways to improve the financial education of the state’s youth.

 - A new financial literacy outreach initiative with the state Science Center.

 - Contributions to Sen. Ted Kennedy, Jr.’s legislation (Senate Bill 319), which is making headway to make personal finance a requirement for high school graduation in the state.